 IBM maintenance services and installation planning services do not cover verification of non-IBM racks for compliance to Power Systems rack specifications.
 IBM offers racks for IBM products that are tested and verified by IBM development labs to comply with applicable safety and regulatory requirements.
-These racks are also tested and verified to fit and function with IBM products.
+These racks are also tested and verified to fit and function well with IBM products.
 The customer is responsible for verifying with the rack manufacturer that any non-IBM racks comply with IBM specifications.

-Note: IBM 7014-T00, 7014-T42, 7014-B42, 7953-94X, 7965-94Y, and 7965-S42 racks meet all the requirements and specifications.
+Note: IBM 7014-T00, 7014-T42, and 7014-B42 racks meet all the requirements and specifications.